awsdocs/amazon-athena-user-guide/doc_source/csv-serde.md

 ### Library Name<a name="library-name"></a>

-To use this SerDe, specify its fully qualified class name in `ROW FORMAT`\.
+To use this SerDe, specify its fully qualified class name after `ROW FORMAT SERDE`\.
 Also specify the delimiters inside `SERDEPROPERTIES`, as follows:

 ```
 ...